Broken Teeth Solutions

 If you or your children play sports, there is a greater risk of damaging or breaking your teeth.
 This is why it’s important to wear proper protective gear, such as a mouthguard, which helps shield your teeth from harm and reduces your risk of concussions.
 Mouthguards are also a great option to protect your teeth from excessive grinding.

 Furthermore, to avoid broken teeth, avoid biting down on hard foods or using your teeth to open bottles or other objects.
-Practicing such preventive measures can go a long way in safeguarding your teeth.
+Practising such preventive measures can go a long way in safeguarding your teeth.

 Treating Broken Teeth at With U Dental

-We understand that broken teeth can be a painful and, sometimes, embarassing experience.
+We understand that broken teeth can be a painful and, sometimes, embarrassing experience.
 That’s why our team is here to help you every step of the way.
 At our dental clinic in Hawthorn, our dental services are designed to provide you with the highest quality care and treatment.

 With years of experience treating a wide range of dental emergencies, our dentists will help you feel right at home and at ease during this troubling time.
 We will guide you from the beginning to determine the best treatment option that aligns with your needs.
 In addition, we use state-of-the-art technology and only the highest-quality materials for restorations, guaranteeing exceptional results.
 You don’t have to worry about how to afford your treatment either, as we offer flexible payment plans at With U Dental.
 Allowing you to access quality dental care when you need it most.